ositaka/soul-healing-decapcms/data/page/home.md

       **What is Trance Healing?**

       Trance Healing is a sacred bridge between the physical and spiritual realms.
-Tiago enters a state of deep surrender, becoming a vessel for divine energies guided by benevolent Spirit Guides.
+Tiago enters a state of deep surrender, becoming a vessel for the Divine Intelligence to come through the Spirit Guides.
 More than a practice, it’s a heartfelt dance of trust, allowing the spirit world to channel healing that touches the deepest parts of your being, restoring balance and harmony.

       **A Sacred Connection with the Spirit World**

-      Through years of devotion, Tiago has forged a profound bond with Spirit Guides who support this sacred work.
-This connection allows healing energy to flow precisely to your unique needs—whether physical, emotional, mental, or spiritual—guided by a wisdom far beyond Tiago’s own.
+      Through years of practice, Tiago has made a profound bond with Spirit Guides who support this sacred work.
+This connection allows healing energy to flow precisely to your unique needs—whether physical, emotional, mental, or spiritual—guided by wisdom far beyond Tiago’s own.
     title: C O N N E C T
     image: /images/627c3070-8d2d-43c9-a133-1a65064bcef1.jpeg
   - type: text_image